evy0311/lat-5591-hackintosh/README.md

 - Dell D3100 USB 3.0 Dock (all ports)

 ## More Information
-The laptop I am specifically using is the Dell Latitude 5591 with the follows specsifications.
+The laptop I am specifically using is the Dell Latitude 5591 with the follows specifications.
 ##### Specs:
 - Model: Dell Latitude 5591
 - BIOS: 1.11.0